fbpx

 Sabiha Gökçen Airport Transport

-Transport between Sabiha Gökçen Airport and the center of Istanbul (map) is by private transfer vancity bus and MetroHavataş Airport Bustaxishuttle van, and car rental.
+Transport between Sabiha Gökçen Airport (SAW) and the center of Istanbul (map) is by private transfer van, city bus, and Metro, Havabus Airport Bus, taxi, shuttle van, and car rental.

 The journey by road between Old Istanbul and Sabiha Gökçen Airport can take as little as 40 minutes under the best conditions (06:00 am on a weekend morning, for example), but at other times you must allow 60 to 90 minutes, and perhaps two hours or more.

-The Istanbul Metro should soon be running all the way from Kadıköy, on the Asian shore of the Bosphorus, to Sabiha Gökçen Airport.
+The Istanbul Metro M4 line is running all the way from Kadıköy, on the Asian shore of the Bosphorus, to Sabiha Gökçen Airport.

 Private Transfer Service

-The airport private transfer service operated by Efendi Travel is an exceptional value: not much more than a taxi, but far more comfort, convenience and security—and no hassles over the fare.
-More…
+The airport private transfer service operated by Efendi Travel is an exceptional value: not much more than a taxi, but far more comfort, convenience, and security—and no hassles over the fare.

 To Kadıköy

-The Kadıköy ferry dock also has a major city bus station for buses along the Asian Bosphorus shore to the Harem Otogar (intercity bus station), and Üsküdar.
+Kadıköy also has a major city bus station for buses along the Asian Bosphorus shore to the Harem Otogar (intercity bus station), and Üsküdar.

 To Taksim Square

-HavaBüs SG-2 goes to Taksim Square in Beyoğlu on the European shore every 30 minutes on the hour and half hour from 04:00 am until 01:00 am.
+HavaBüs goes to Taksim Square in Beyoğlu on the European shore every 30 minutes on the hour and a half hour from 06:30 am until 00:30 am.
 The journey can take as little as 90 minutes, or much longer, depending on traffic.
-The one-way fare is TL18.

-From Taksim Square you can take other HavaBüs buses or the Metro to the Yenikapı fast ferry terminal or to Atatürk Airport.
+From Taksim Square, you can take the Metro (M2 Hacıosman-Yenikapı line) to the Yenikapı fast ferry terminal.

 Bus & Metro

-The E-10 and E-11 city buses will take you from the airport to the ferry docks in Kadıköy in about an hour for only a few liras (buy your tickets from the IETT bus booth near the buses).
+The E-10 and E-11 city buses will take you from the airport to the ferry docks in Kadıköy in about an hour.
 Note that these buses are often uncomfortably crowded with passengers, their luggage, and locals.
+You need to use your Istanbulkart or contactless debit or credit card.

 Kadıköy Ferryboats

-If you’re arriving for the first time in Istanbul, I highly recommend the ferry voyage: it’s the perfect first glimpse and introduction to the city (map).
+If you’re arriving for the first time in Istanbul, it is highly recommended the ferry voyage: it’s the perfect first glimpse and introduction to the city (map).

 Taxi